reqT/reqT/docs/lab1.md

 ## Task 2: Create a `context` section

 * In the **Editor** pane: create a reqT Model of your project context diagram from your lab preparations in Task 0 above, using reqT.
-Use entities in a similar way as in the example below.
+Use entities in a similar way as in the example in the **Templates** menu item *Context diagram: simple*, also shown below.

 ```
+* Title: Context Diagram, simple
 * Section: context has
   * Product: hotelApp interactsWith
-    * Actor: receptionist
+    * User: receptionist
-    * Actor: guest
+    * User: guest
     * System: accounting
     * System: telephony
 ```

 * Replace the top node in the **Tree** with your model from the **Editor**.